jenkins-x/jx-docs/content/en/v3/about/overview/projects.md

 * [helm](https://helm.sh/) a package manager for kubernetes
 * [helmfile](https://github.com/roboll/helmfile) a tool for installing, upgrading and configuring [helm](https://helm.sh/) charts
 * [kaniko](https://github.com/GoogleContainerTools/kaniko) creates container images on kubernetes using the familiar `dockerfile`
+* [kapp](https://get-kapp.io/) is a tool for applying changes to kubernetes resources safely with dependency tracking
 * [kpt](https://googlecontainertools.github.io/kpt/) provides tools for sharing and configuring YAML files across git repositories
 * [kubectl](https://kubernetes.io/docs/reference/kubectl/kubectl/) a command line tool for interacting with kubernetes clusters
 * [kustomize](https://kustomize.io/) a tool for configuring and modifying kubernetes resources